The Most Common Reasons for Divorce

 5. Differences in values

 People change and evolve over time.
 When it comes to couples, they don’t always move in the same direction.
-Or maybe what began as a difference of political opinion or belief that you thought wasn’t a big deal, became one.
+Or maybe what began as a difference of political opinion or belief you thought wasn’t a big deal, became one.

-Values and beliefs are deeply embedded in who we are as a person.
+Our values and beliefs are deeply embedded in who we are as a person.

 Couples often realize after marrying that their values and belief systems are incompatible.
 You may have looked past something because you were so in love and excited to begin a shared life.
 Later, once that’s faded, you may not be able to overlook an issue you once did.